 What is truth (in accordance with fact or reality) to the character?
 How does he or she perceive truth in his or her world, and how does it relate to the real world and the worlds of other characters.
 (Potential for conflicts.)

-Beauty is in the eye of the beholder, and what a character finds beautiful can reveal inner self . . . most often through dialogue and internal thoughts of characters so unique and valuable to prose.
-Humans find pleasure in what they think is beautiful.
-Music, art, motion, nature, proportion, symmetry or asymmetry, creating (a chef, for example), and many others.
+Beauty is in the eye of the beholder, and what a character finds beautiful can reveal inner self . . . most often through dialogue and the internal thoughts of characters so unique and valuable to prose.
+Humans find pleasure in what they think is beautiful: music, art, motion, nature, proportion, symmetry or asymmetry, creating (a chef, for example), and many others.
 How might your character react to these contrasts of beauty:

-Great literary fictional characters are created for a story purpose that will please a reader, and, to be most effective, are not described from reality or imagined reality as an author achievement.
+Great literary fictional characters are created for a story purpose that will please a reader, and, to be most effective, are not described in exact detail from reality or imagined reality as an authorial achievement.
 To create effective characters, an author must build the character word by word, idea by idea, action by action.
 It means, to be good storytellers, authors must be able to live as the character would speak and think, and empathize with the character’s choices.
 Few writers attain this skill, but all should try.

-Creating characters with distinct voices unique to their developed characteristics in a story provides the skill the serious author of character-based fiction can use to create memorable stories with significant meaning.
-In the past half century there has been the tendency to write fiction with an all pervasive authorial voice created by an author intent on describing events (usually personally experienced) rather than creating story through action and conflict.
-For the most part, this trend has produced energy-deficient fiction and meaningless storytelling.
-Characterization has diminished to physical description and avoids character action; logical, credible, unique character motivation; and desire.
+Creating characters with distinct voices is a skill the serious author of character-based fiction uses to create memorable stories with significant meaning.
+In the past half century, there has been the tendency to write fiction with an all pervasive authorial voice created by an author intent on describing events (usually personally experienced) rather than creating story through imagined action, reflection, and conflict.
+For the most part, this trend has produced energy-deficient fiction and often meaningless storytelling.
+Characterization has diminished to physical description and avoids: character action; logical, credible, unique character motivation; and desire.

 In successful fictional works–works that are remembered , reread, and will pass to future generations–characters are created by a writer as separate humans.
 Successful characterization is the element of a great story that drives action, creates ironies, and embeds humor.
-Effective dialogue–with action and reaction, and internalization–is ideally expressed through the thoughts, feelings, and ideas of the character, a process unique to fiction as a storytelling medium.
+Effective dialogue–with action and reaction, and internalization–is ideally expressed with the thoughts, feelings, and ideas of the character, a process unique to fictional prose as a storytelling medium.